Foreign Exchange Guide to Afghanistan

 - Afghan afghani in the markets - recent AFN moves and predictions from the FX markets

 - Travelling in Afghanistan - currency & money saving tips

 - Buying Afghan afghani cash online - travel money for Afghanistan

 - Sending money to Afghanistan - save on Afghan afghani bank transfers to Afghanistan

 - Afghan afghani exchange rates - latest info & charts.

 Afghan afghani (AFN) general currency information

-Afghanistan currency and money saving tips
+Currency and money saving tips for Afghanistan

 Carry sufficient cash in US Dollars for your visit.
 Credit cards are not accepted.
 Some ATMs in Kabul dispense dollars as well as the local currency, Afghanis.
 Banks are closed on Fridays, but there are ATMs in various locations in Wazir Akbar Khan and elsewhere.
 ATMs are located at military camps, but unless you have an International Security Assistance Force (ISAF) pass you will not be able to enter.
 Travellers’ cheques are not widely accepted and it can take a fortnight for them to clear.

 Save money and time by Ordering your Afghan afghani online from Travelex, you get better rates and can pick up the AFN cash locally or even on travel day at the airport.